What are earwigs?

 Often earwigs live in the soil in gardens and landscaped areas that surround the foundation of our homes and garages.
 This proximity allows them to move inside easily, usually, if the weather outside becomes too hot and dry.

 - Under kitchen or bathroom sinks

 How do I get rid of earwigs?

-Eliminate earwigs and other pests from your Louisiana residential or commercial property with the help of River City Termite & Pest Control.
+Eliminate earwigs and other common Louisiana pests from your residential or commercial property with the help of River City Termite & Pest Control.
 We offer personalized services you can count on to eliminate problems with pests and keep them from returning.

 Get rid of earwigs from your property by reaching out to River City Termite & Pest Control.
 We are happy to work with you to ensure that your Baton Rouge area home or business is kept free of earwigs.
 To learn more about our home pest control or commercial pest control services, give us a call today!